EsauCervantes/KineticXGPU/README.md

 # KineticXGPU
 ### GPU-Accelerated Boltzmann Collision Operator for Cosmological Kinetic Theory

-**KineticXGPU achieves up to 9.5× GPU speedup** over CPU for evaluating discretized Boltzmann collision operators — enabling faster iterative studies of thermalization and non-equilibrium dynamics in the early universe.
+**KineticXGPU achieves up to 9.5× GPU speedup** over CPU for evaluating discretized Boltzmann collision operators, enabling faster iterative studies of thermalization and non-equilibrium dynamics in the early universe.

 Built with PyTorch.
 Designed for researchers working on dark matter at the phase-space level, or any problem where the collision term is the computational bottleneck.